 What To Plant In July

-Today it’s all about what to plant in July.
-Yes, you still have plenty of time to plant some seeds or seedlings this month.
-It’s not too late to plant now and then enjoy a fall harvest crop in late summer or early fall before the first frost date.
+Today, it’s all about what to plant in July.
+You still have plenty of time to plant seeds or seedlings this month.
+It’s not too late to grow and enjoy a fall harvest crop in late summer or early fall before the first frost date.
 By the way, how is your garden doing with the warm soil conditions?
-There is something special about a fall garden that is still in bloom and providing veggies you can enjoy all winter.
+There is something special about a fall garden that is still in bloom and provides veggies you can enjoy all winter.

-One good thing about this recent gardening season, most of the country has had ample water from heavy winter snow and plenty of spring and early summer rain storms.
+One good thing about this recent gardening season is that most of the country has had ample water from heavy winter snow and plenty of spring and early summer rain storms.
 We didn’t have to plant those drought-tolerant plants this growing season.

 I like to update this post every year with new tips.
-Normally this week I would be planting more cilantro, carrots, zucchini, green onions, and green beans.
-You may remember, I’ve moved up north to build a small home so I don’t have a garden this year.
-I’m sure looking forward to next year when the construction is done and I can lay out my small garden plot.
+This week, I would normally be planting more cilantro, carrots, zucchini, green onions, and green beans.
+You may remember that I’ve moved up north to build a small home, so I don’t have a garden this year.
+I’m looking forward to next year when the construction is done and I can lay out my small garden plot.

 Where I buy my garden seeds: SeedsNow